The TIG process is known for the finest heat control of any type of welding.

 - AC balance control cleans oxidation

-The flex hose WP17 torch uses standard American parts and includes an optional torch heat control.
+It comes with the popular CK17 Superflex Torch that uses standard American parts and includes an optional torch heat control.
 This is a nice touch because there are a few reports of poor quality on the included heat control pedal.
 There’s also a 2T/4T switch that functions as a torch lock, allowing you to complete long welds without having to hold down the torch trigger in MIG mode.
-AHP offers a 3-year warranty on the AlphaTIG 200X and includes both MIG and TIG torches, a stick electrode clamp and a regulator.

 - 60 percent duty cycle at 90 amps